Mapping dark matter on the celestial sphere with weak gravitational lensing: Projections

 For polar projections the calculation begins in the same way as for equatorial projections, up until \eqn{\ref{eq:appendix:dphi}}.
 Then we apply the chain rule giving \bea

 \eea Applying the chain rule again to the relation between $(u,v)$ and $(\varrho,\varphi)$ of \eqn{\ref{eqn:uv_polar}} we have \bea

 \eea We then compute the local rotation angle $\psi$ in the same manner as above, \ie\ by \eqn{\ref{eq:appendix:psi}}.
-It is possible to show from this result the special property of the gnomic projection: when there is no rotation and $f(\theta)=\tan(\theta)$, as is the case for the gnomic projection, the rotation angle is zero everywhere.
+It is possible to show from this result the special property of the Gnomonic projection: when there is no rotation and $f(\theta)=\tan(\theta)$, as is the case for the Gnomonic projection, the rotation angle is zero everywhere.